What Is A Deload Week? (And Why You Probably Need One)

 Why deload weeks are so beneficial

-Deloading isn't about a break - research explains it's about mitigating physiological and psychological fatigue, promoting recovery, and enhancing your readiness for the next weeks of training.
+Deloading isn't about taking a break.
+Research shows it's about mitigating physiological and psychological fatigue, promoting recovery, and improving your readiness for the next training block.

 1. They reduce fatigue and prevent overtraining

-High-intensity (which can mean heavy lifting, not just HIIT) or high-volume training can create fatigue that accumulates over time.
-A deload week helps you clear that fatigue before it turns into burnout, injury or a plateau.
+Heavy, high-volume training creates cumulative fatigue that builds up over time.
+A deload week helps you clear that before it turns into burnout, injury or a plateau.

 2. They boost long-term strength gains